Alexander H. Johnson

 54th Massachusetts Volunteer Infantry

-Alexander H. Johnson enlisted at the age of 16 as a drummer boy of the 54th Massachusetts.
-He was the first black musician to enlist during the Civil War, and is depicted as the drummer leading the column of troops on the memorial honoring Colonel Shaw and the 54th in front of the state house in Boston.
+Alexander H. Johnson enlisted at the age of 16 as a drummer boy in the 54th Massachusetts Infantry.
+He was the first black musician to enlist during the Civil War, and is depicted as the drummer leading the column of troops on the memorial honoring Colonel Shaw and the 54th Massachusetts in front of the Massachusetts state house in Boston.
 Alex was adopted by William Henry Johnson, the second black lawyer in the United States and close associate of Frederick Douglass.
 Johnson's original surname was Howard and his mother was a Perry.
 His grandfather was Peter Perry, a native Hawaiian whaler who married an Indian woman.

-After the war, he was a member of both the Grand Army of the Republic General George H. Ward Post #10 and a member of the Sons of Union Veterans of the Civil War in Worcester, Massachusetts.
+After the war, Alex Johnson was a member of both the Grand Army of the Republic General George H. Ward Post #10 and of the Sons of Union Veterans of the Civil War in Worcester, Massachusetts.
 He is frequently mentioned in the book We All Got History by Nick Salvatore.

 The following was obtained by the Battle of Olustee Webmaster.